 When reading session laws, the text in CAPITAL LETTERS indicate information that is added or amendments to current statutes; language that is deleted from statute is indicated by strike throughs (

-2. House and Senate Journals summarize the daily activity on the floor of each chamber, and includes the record of members' votes on particular issues and other floor work.
+2. House and Senate Journals summarize the daily activity on the floor of each chamber, and includes members' votes on particular issues and other floor work.

 3. Digest of Bills/Bill Digest summarizes the legislation enacted during each legislative session, and is published prior to the Session Laws and Colorado Revised Statutes each year.
 The Digest encapsulates the recent changes to the statutes; it is not a substitute for the text of the bills or the Colorado statutory provisions.
 The Digest's summaries include the dates bills are approved and their effective dates.